jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 *   **The New Workflow:**
     1. A new ticket comes in.
 The automation platform immediately uses natural language processing (NLP) to analyze the customer's message.
     2. It identifies keywords and context to automatically categorize the ticket (e.g., "billing issue," "bug report," "feature request").
-    3. Based on the category, the ticket is instantly routed to the right team queue—finance gets the billing questions, engineering gets the bug reports, and product gets the feature ideas.
+    3. Based on the category, the ticket is instantly routed to the right team queue - finance gets the billing questions, engineering gets the bug reports, and product gets the feature ideas.
 *   **The Payoff:** First-response times improved by **45%**.
 Customer satisfaction scores shot up because users were getting faster answers from the people best equipped to help them.

 ## Unlocking Efficiency with Robotic Process Automation

 When you're looking to make a real, immediate impact on your business processes, it's time to talk about **Robotic Process Automation (RPA)**.
 This isn't some massive, six-month overhaul of your entire tech stack.
 Far from it.
 RPA is about deploying small, agile software 'bots' that handle the repetitive, rule-based digital tasks your team is stuck doing every day.

 Think of these bots as a digital workforce.
 They show up 24/7, never need a coffee break, and don't make typos.
-They work right on the user interface—clicking, typing, and moving data just like a person would.
+They work right on the user interface - clicking, typing, and moving data just like a person would.
 This makes them incredibly useful for connecting older, legacy systems that don't have modern APIs.

 ![An image illustrating a digital robot interacting with computer interfaces, representing Robotic Process Automation.](https://cdn.outrank.so/fa6f58f4-0556-42c4-aa95-73bd51bc70b8/f1f96358-cc92-4ea0-a5fc-b74209a91527.jpg)